Treats seizures and epilepsy. Also used to relieve tension, anxiety, and insomnia.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Birth control pills may not work as well while you are using phenobarbital.
-To keep from getting pregnant, use another form of birth control such as condoms, a diaphragm, or contraceptive foam or jelly.
+- Birth control pills may not work as well while you use this medicine.
+You may want to use a second form of birth control.

 Warnings While Using This Medicine